peer-open-source/xara-docs/source/user/manual/model/mp_constraint/rigidLink.rst

 .. note::

-   1. By retained node, we mean the node who's degrees-of-freedom are retained in the system of equations.
-The constrained nodes degrees-of-freedom need not appear in the system (depending on the constraint handler).
+   1. By *retained node*, we mean the node who's degrees-of-freedom are retained in the system of equations.
+      The constrained nodes degrees-of-freedom need not appear in the system (depending on the constraint :ref:`handler <ConstraintHandler>`).

 Theory